sakardogukan/Horoscope_Project_Sass/README.md

 ## Horoscope Page Project

 ## Description
-This project is a react app
+This project aims to design a simple astrology onboarding page with React.

 ## Objective
-At the end of the project, following topics are to be covered;
+Technologies used in the project;

 * HTML
-* CSS
+* CSS / SCSS / SASS
 * JavaScript
 * React
+* React Deployment

 -----